Blog by Cristina Romero Rios, University of Edinburgh student

 In the past, before the world became globalised, people had to cook using only local produce.
 For centuries, people in Scotland lived on the food they could grow, raise, hunt or forage, establishing the Scottish cuisine.

 Although we love traditional Scottish meals, it is fair to say that nowadays we are used to eating the delicious food that comes from all over the world.
-Wouldn’t it just be silly to deprive ourselves of it!
-And almost impossible to avoid it.
+Wouldn’t it just be silly to deprive ourselves of it?
 The good news is that many fruits and vegetables can be grown locally, but they are not available all year.
 So, why not eat seasonally?

 Eating locally grown fruits and vegetables means eating fresher, cheaper and potentially healthier.
 It also empowers communities by supporting the work of farmers.
 It helps the environment by creating less greenhouse emissions during the transportation process.